sportlog/google-charts/README.md

 echo $chartService->render('dailyActivities');
 ```

-# Examples
+# Samples
-You can find at least one example for each chart in the samples folder.
+You can find at least one sample for each chart in the samples folder.